GB-Ob MS. Rawl. C. 400*

 Pacht, Otto, and Jonathan J G Alexander.
 1969.
 Illuminated Manuscripts in the Bodleian Library Oxford.
 3 vols.
 Oxford: Oxford University Press.
 Pages: II.

 Ker, Neil R. 1964.
 Medieval Libraries of Great Britain: A List of Surviving Books.
-Royal Historical Society Guides and Handbooks.
+Royal Historical Society Guides and Handbooks, vol. 3.
 London.

 Dijk, Stephen J P van.
 1952-4.
 Latin Liturgical Manuscripts and Printed Books.
 7 vols.
 Pages: III.